nerd-bear/CRAC/README.md

 # CRAC Bot

 CRAC Bot is a versatile, all-purpose Discord bot currently in active development.
-It's designed to enhance server management and user interaction with a wide range of features and commands.
+It's designed to enhance server management and user interaction with various features and commands.

 ## Features